Ober3550/will-it-simd/README.md

 - The matrix generator uses numpy but could use something else
 - Try and make the bash files install relevant dependencies to run each test
 - Try and include logging for debugging and validation but have a way to disable for running algorithm so we're not testing streaming data to terminal
+- It seems like there's a bug with bun write streams because it's performance is very poor.
+However, I noticed that the performance of bun was the same if you used a regular javascript array or a specific float32 array.
+Perhaps bun is auto casting to native when it sees arrays full of the same data type?